Stick welding techniques

 Angle of travel.
 When welding from left to right, maintain a 0 to 15-degree angle tilted towards the direction of travel.
 This is known as the drag or backhand technique.

 Manipulation of electrode: Each welder manipulates the electrode a little differently.
 Develop your own style by observing others, practicing and noting which techniques produce the best results.
-Note that on material 1/4 inch and thinner, weaving the electrode is typically not needed because the bead will be wider than necessary.
-In many instances a straight bead is all that’s needed.
+On material 1/4 inch and thinner, you don't typically need to weave weaving the electrode because the bead will be wider than necessary.
+In many instances, you'll just need a straight bead.

 To create a wider bead on thicker material, manipulate the electrode from side to side, creating a continuous series of partially overlapping circles in a ‘Z,’ semi-circle or stutter-step pattern.
 Limit side-to-side motion to two times the diameter of the electrode core.
 To cover a wider area, make multiple passes or use stringer beads.